Get more practice with the workbook

 The verb 'punctuate' draws its etymological origins from the Latin word 'punctuare,' which means 'to mark with points' or 'to punctuate.'
 This, in turn, is derived from 'punctus,' the Latin word for 'point' or 'dot.'
 When applied to writing, 'punctuate' refers to the practice of inserting punctuation marks, such as periods, commas, exclamation points, and question marks, into a piece of text.
 These marks serve to clarify meaning, enhance readability, and indicate pauses or emphasis, contributing to the overall structure and coherence of written language.
 The etymology of 'punctuate' highlights the role of these small but essential marks in the organization and interpretation of written communication, emphasizing their significance in conveying meaning and facilitating effective written expression.

-Find the meaning of punctuate
+Find the correct meaning of the verb punctuate:

 Try Again!